stevegt/promisebase/ROADMAP.md

 	- move or copy pb runContainer into daemon
 		- run the container in a goroutine with stdio via channels
     - client/broker/member talks to daemon via unix domain socket, stream mode
-- containerize tests
-    - this will also help provide a linux VM for Matt
 - RFC -- UDS protocol
 - write some test cases where we change the working directory
     - should help make macOS work